 - Deceptive phishing: the scammer sends email messages disguised as a reliable company to gain the trust of the victim

 - Whaling: it is a type of phishing that targets top executives, such as CEOs, to penetrate an organization from the top tier

 - Dropbox/Google Drive phishing: it is a phishing method that is among those that are extremely hard to identify.
 The method duplicates cloud folder login requests and pages regarding a user’s login information.
 Hackers with access to the information usually access a large plethora of sensitive data.

 Ensure that the encrypted communications protocol is turned on

 The nature of email communications is insecure since emails run over an unencrypted Simple Mail Transfer Protocol.
-As such, a sent email message may go through several SMTP relay serves before it reaches the intended recipient.
+As such, a sent email message may go through several SMTP relay servers before it reaches the intended recipient.
 However, since the messages are unencrypted, the content may be compromised if they go through a malicious relay server.
-Employing the use of Transport Level Security (TLS) encrypts all email messages and protects them from unauthorized access.
+Employing Transport Level Security (TLS) encrypts all email messages and protects them from unauthorized access.